josh-works/git_practice/readme.md

 We're gonna break some stuff, and have fun all the while.

+# Contributor Names

+_This section is begging for a merge conflict.
+So lets do it. (see "pull requests" below)_

+- Josh Thompson
+- your name here

 ## Order of operations

 Here's how we'll spend some time: